-General office spaces are planned for Levels 12-30.
+General office spaces are planned for Levels 12 - 30.
 The ventilation and mechanical conditioning of these office spaces is delivered using 'on-floor' Air Handling Units (AHU) arranged on each aspect of the tower, adjacent to the façade.
 Sufficient louvre separation is achieved horizontally by grouping together intake/supply and return/exhaust AHU sections in separate rooms.

-The louvre 'spines' form a major visual aspect of the scheme and run vertically through the height of the tower.
-The vertical architectural louvres that form the spine will conceal weather louvres behind that will be appropriately sized for the intake and exhaust AHU air flowrates plus an additional allowance for intake and exhaust air that could be used by tenants to serve supplementary demands on the floor plate which may include tea points or printing areas.
+The 'Breathing Spine' forms a major visual aspect of the scheme, running vertically through the height of the tower on each aspect.
+The vertical architectural fins that form the spine will conceal high performance weather louvres sized for the intake and exhaust AHU flowrates with additional margin for tenant supplementary demands which may include tea points and printing areas.